mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

     * `TRANSLATION`

-        three space linear translation relative to a coordinate system.
+        three space linear displacement of an object or coordinate system relative to a {{term(cartesian coordinate system)}}.

     * `UNLOAD_COUNT`